Advisor for international doctoral candidates and researchers

 Private language schools in Oldenburg also offer German courses, but they charge fees.

 Another great opportunity to improve your German is the Sprachtandem project (language partnership project) in which you practice your German with German native speakers and they practice your native language with you.

 Haarentor Campus has a good selection of shops that cater to all your shopping needs.
-The University's shopping facilities include a bookshop where you can buy textbooks and regular books, a gift shop, an eco-fashion shop, a travel agency and an organic food supermarket (complete with its own bakery).
+The University's shopping facilities include a gift shop, an eco-fashion shop, a travel agency and an organic food supermarket (complete with its own bakery).
 Another supermarket, a bakery and a copy shop are within walking distance.
 And if all that shopping puts a strain on your wallet, there is a Volksbank cash machine on campus.

 Haarentor Campus is also home to several medical practices, including a dentist, a general practitioner also offering homoeopathy and naturopathy, a chiropractic and naturopathy practice and a pharmacy, as well as several branch offices of health insurance providers.

 Stud.IP (Studienbegleitender Internetsupport von Präsenzlehre, course-related internetsupport for classroom teaching) is a campus management system, or learning management system (eLearning), provided by the University and maintained by our IT services staff.
 It offers teaching staff the opportunity to provide online access to teaching materials.
 Web services such as sending messages to and receiving messages from students and discussion forums for lectures and courses are also available.
 Students have access to all lecture materials that are free from third-party rights and can register for courses, check important deadlines or office hours and take advantage of comprehensive and flexible support.
 You will also find a list of lectures and classes offered in previous, current, and upcoming semesters at the University, as well as contact information for professors, teachers, students, facilities, and institutions.